Nicolas (wine retailer)

 Nicolas is a French wine retailer, which also has stores in other countries.

-Nicolas is a French wine specialist established in Paris in 1822 and operating in London since 1989.
-The first Nicolas stores were opened in Paris in 1822, and the chain has since grown to include over 400 branches throughout France, with a number of branches in the UK, Belgium, Germany and Poland.
-In 1988, Nicolas was bought by Groupe Castel.
+Maison Nicolas is a French wine specialist established in Paris in 1822 and operating in London since 1989.
+The first Maison Nicolas stores were opened in Paris in 1822, and the chain has since grown to include over 400 branches throughout France, with a number of branches in the UK, Belgium, Germany and Poland.
+In 1988, Maison Nicolas was bought by Groupe Castel.

-Nicolas has 530 stores in total, located in major towns and cities throughout France and abroad, notably Great Britain where there are 7 branches in London.
+Maison Nicolas has 530 stores in total, located in major towns and cities throughout France and abroad, notably Great Britain where there are 7 branches in London.
 Nicolas stocks more than 1,200 wines, champagnes and other alcoholic beverages.